 The Alaska Community Foundation and Affiliate subleases space within its leased area to various other entities on varying terms.
-The Alaska Community Foundation and Affiliate has multiple sublease agreements that are renewed annually.
-The Foundation has \$29,224 in expected future payments of subleases to offset lease expenses for fiscal year 2022.
+ACF ceased subleasing the space in August 2022, with the various sublease partners relinquishing their leased space to ACF for its own use.
+The foundation has no expected future payments of subleases to offset its own lease expenses for fiscal year 2023.